 Our children are encouraged to read at home 5 times a week and we ask parent/carers to make a record of this in their home/school diary.
 The children are rewarded with Dojos for 5 reads, they are also entered into a weekly raffle where they are presented in our celebration assembly with a book of their choice.

-Year 1- Lost and found written by Oliver Jeffers
+Year 1- Jack and the baked beanstalk written by Colin Stimpson

 During half term our children took part in a Guess Who reading competition, We had some fabulous entries, see how many children you recognise below.